Faneuil Hall Marketplace looks like an attractive outdoor shopping complex - and it is.

 But if you can tear yourself away from all of these attractions and distractions, a visit inside Faneuil Hall is well worth a 10-20 minute visit.
 You can also go on a free 30 minute tour conducted by National Park Service rangers.

 For starters, you can admire Bulfinch's design elements.
-After enclosing the formerly open arcades on the ground floor - definitely a good move in a climate where winters sometimes resemble Siberia - he added Greek-style columns along the walls.
+After enclosing the formerly open arcades on the ground floor, he added Greek-style columns along the walls.

 The first floor contains shops and offices.